eleksir/aleesa-telegram-bot/README.md

 ## Installation

-In order to run this application, you need to "bootstrap" it - download all dependencies and libraries.
+In order to run this application, you need to "bootstrap" it - download and build all required dependencies and libraries.

 You'll need "Development Tools" or similar group of packages, perl, perl-devel, perl-local-lib, perl-app-cpanm, sqlite-devel, zlib-devel, openssl-devel,